 - Article 46.
 Every ten years, two years prior to the election of the Constitution Assembly, a national Thread selection process shall occur.35 - Article 47.
-Independent adult citizens shall be able to select their own Thread by order of preference with up to 5 Threads being selected.
-If the Thread they select has fewer than 100,000 members, then those who voted to join it would be assigned to the next Thread in their order of preference36.
-If none of their selections cross the 100,000-person threshold, then they would not belong to a Thread37. - Article 48.
+A Thread must have more than 100,000 members to be created.
+If it fails to meet that threshold during the national Thread selection process, then it will be terminated (if it already exists) or it will not be instantiated (if it does not already exist). - Article 48.
+Independent adult citizens shall be able to select their own Thread during the selection process.
+If the Thread they select fails to gather 100,000 votes during the initial selection process, they will not belong to any Thread until, and unless, they chose a Thread after the national Thread selection process36. - Article 49.
 Each independent adult shall be able to select their own Thread.
-They shall only be able to select the Threads of their dependents if all the parents and/or guardians of the dependents choose the same Thread38.
-Otherwise dependents will not be considered members of that Thread for civil law purposes. - Article 49.
-Adult individuals can also elect to change their Thread at any time.39 - Article 50.
-For the purposes of numerical apportionment and education and welfare budgeting, dependents whose parents and/or guardians select distinct Threads shall be partially counted towards each parent/guardian Thread on the basis of proportionality40. - Article 51.
+They shall only be able to select the Threads of their dependents if all the parents and/or guardians of the dependents choose the same Thread37.
+Otherwise dependents will not be considered members of that Thread for civil law purposes. - Article 50.
+Adult individuals can also elect to change their Thread at any time.
+38 - Article 51.
+For the purposes of numerical apportionment and education and welfare budgeting, dependents whose parents and/or guardians select distinct Threads shall be partially counted towards each parent/guardian Thread on the basis of proportionality39. - Article 52.
 To be eligible for selection by citizens, a Thread must have a written Constitution with legislative, legal, administrative and clauses that determines how it will manage its own governance.
-These Constitutions must include methods for selecting the management of the Thread's various functions. - Article 52.
-Any Thread with more than 100,000 members at the end of the national Thread selection process would be recognized by the State. - Article 53.
+These Constitutions must include methods for selecting the management of the Thread's various functions. - Article 53.
 Thread administrations, with powers delineated by their Constitutions, shall: